boarfish55/potatofs/README.md

 * Need to doublecheck all the usage and conversions for ino_t (uint64_t) and off_t (int64_t), blkcnt_t (int64_t).
 * Some format strings have the wrong conversion for tv_nsec, should be "l".
-* exlog (possibly renaming to xlog) needs to cleanup in how calls are made and also how we have to clear the error in many places.
+* xlog needs to cleanup in how calls are made and also how we have to clear the error in many places.
 Also we should add a descriptive text to the contextual errors instead of just printing the index.
-Also, instead of doing exlog_zerr() all over the place, simply do it directly inside function args since it returns the struct it just cleared.
+Also, instead of doing xerrz() all over the place, simply do it directly inside function args since it returns the struct it just cleared.
 This way we ensure users already clear it.
 * Refactor de fuse ops handling as a queue so we can implement nice things